Agungvpzz/Survival-Analysis/README.md

    ![Socio-Demographic Features Table](https://github.com/user-attachments/assets/52db90b9-b2bf-4106-b837-7f2d7c1e7741)
 </div>

-- Customers who have a partner, are not senior citizens, and live with dependents have the lowest churn rate, at only 13.75%.
+- Customers who `have a partner`, are `not senior citizens`, and `live with dependents` have the lowest churn rate, at only 13.75%.
-- Customers who have no partner, are senior citizens, and have no dependents exhibit the highest churn rate, approaching 50%.
+- Customers who `have no partner`, are `senior citizens`, and `have no dependents` exhibit the highest churn rate, approaching 50%.

 #### b.
 Service Features